martinc278/SmartRoom/README.md

 # SmartRoom

-SmartRoom is a simple django-based web app used in Munich Intel IOT Lab to connect sensors and display values in the web browser.
+SmartRoom is a simple django-based web app used in an IOT Lab to connect sensors and display values in the web browser.
 Python3.6, Django2.2
 ## Install